rhys-vdw/bookshelf-api-proposal/README.md

   	  relations: {}
   	}).asMutable();

-  	// Now allow extra defaults to be set by inheriting class. this.withMutations(this.initialize);
+  	// Now allow extra mutations to be set by inheriting class.
+Typically
+    // setting options or the query.
+    //
+    // NOTE: Doing something weird here.
+There's a small chance that one of the
+    // mutations might be a call to `Mapper#extend`.
+If this happens the
+    // returned instance will actually inherit from this object, turning this
+    // constructor call into a factory method.
+    //
+  	const mapper = this.withMutations(this.initialize);

   	// Override those with supplied options.
 (This is not client facing,
   	// it's for use when mapper instances clone themselves from